th2-net/th2-docs/content/common/infrastructure/th2-infra-repository.md

 <!--more-->

 1. [Helm Operator](https://docs.fluxcd.io/projects/helm-operator/) – a Kubernetes operator, allowing one to declaratively manage Helm chart releases.
-The th2 uses this component to create/edit/delete schema environments.
 2. [RabbitMQ](https://www.rabbitmq.com/) – one of the most popular open source message brokers.
 The th2 components use RabbitMQ to send and receive messages.
 3. [Apache Cassandra](https://cassandra.apache.org/_/index.html) – a NoSQL distributed database.
 The th2 uses Cassandra to store the history of events and messages.
 4. [K8s Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) – a web-based Kubernetes user interface.
 Here you can track Kubernetes objects and their hardware usage.